-Give formula on schedule, breastmilk on demand: Baby boy was given formula at most every 3 hours, less if he didn’t ask for it.
+Give formula on schedule, breastmilk on demand: the Baby boy was given formula at most every 3 hours, less if he didn’t ask for it.
 We prepared the amount suggested on the tin for his age.
-At all other times he was either given expressed breastmilk or the boob.
-For me this kept the amount of unbearably painful breastfeeding sessions to an acceptable level.
+At all other times, he was either given expressed breastmilk or the boob.
+For me, this kept the amount of unbearably painful breastfeeding sessions to an acceptable level.

 Gradually reduce formula: The standard instruction is to reduce formula by 30 ml every couple of days.
 Since I knew we had no problems with supply and baby boy was nursing well when on the boob, I attempted to reduce the formula by 30 ml every day.
 I did this mainly by spacing the formula feedings as far apart as possible.

 Two steps forward, one step back: There were setbacks.
 When it seemed like we could throw away the box of formula, one of my nipples would start bleeding again and up went the formula count.
 This was disheartening but thanks to my app (see above) I could see that we were gradually making progress.

 Keep your goal in sight: I was absolutely 100% certain that I wanted to brave the hell and high waters to get my baby off formula.
 I knew it was possible since my baby was gaining and milk was flowing – the only impediment was the pain and I just couldn’t accept that my breasts weren’t made for nursing.

 Your goal might be different: my mother breastfed me for 6 months with a bottle of formula every night.
 There are many ways to feed and bond with a baby.
 Just make sure you know what you want and stick to your guns.

 Do I make this sound easy peasy?
 Trust me, it wasn’t.